serverless/serverless/docs/providers/aws/guide/layers.md

       - !Ref TestLambdaLayer
 ```

-You can also configure layers at the service level.
-EG:
+You can also configure layers at the service level which applies to all the
+functions in the service. e.g.:

 ```yml
 # serverless.yml